codedeviate/dynamicconfig/README.md

 - false will be returned as 0
 - true will be returned as 1

+### getAsBoolean(key, defaultValue = "", throwOnDefault = false): boolean
+The same as *get* but returns the value as a boolean.

+- NULL will be returned as false

 ### getConfig(key, defaultValue = null): [value, keyFound]
 Will try to find the key in the config.